kevinpapst/kimai2-website/kimai-v1.md

     <li><a href="/apps/" class="button icon fa-archive">Applications</a></li>
 </ul>

-We keep an eye on server compatibility, requirements for Kimai are only:
+Server requirements for Kimai v1 are:

-<br/>**MySQL 4.3** and **PHP 5.4** (required extensions: mysqli and iconv)
+- MySQL 4.3 or higher
+- PHP 5.4 or higher
+- Required PHP extensions: `mysqli`, `iconv` and `xml`

 ### Installation

-1. Use a modern Browser
-2. You need PHP 5.4 and access to a MySQL database.
-3. Start your browser and go to your Kimai directory.
+1. Start your browser and go to your Kimai directory
-4. Kimai has a step-by-step installation program, just follow the instructions of the installer.
+2. Kimai has a step-by-step installation program, just follow the instructions of the installer
-5. **IMPORTANT:** Remove the ‘installer’ directory when you’ve successfully installed Kimai.
+3. **IMPORTANT:** Remove the `installer` and `updater` directory when you’ve successfully installed Kimai

+### Update Kimai v1

+When you update an existing installation, just replace the entire Kimai folder on your server.
+Additionally you need to make the `temporary` folder writable for PHP.
+Open Kimai in your browser and follow the upgrade guide.
+Afterwards remove the `installer` and `updater` directories.

+Read more about it in our official [update documentation]({{ site.docu_url }}installation/updates.html).

 ## Upgrade to Kimai v2